November 10, 2022

 Google Tag Manager Extensions: Final Words

 All great things must come to an end, even this list.
-I hope you found the collection of Google Tag Manager Extensions useful.
+I hope you found the collection of Google Tag Manager Extensions and tools useful.
 Spotted something new?
 Give it a try!
 Maybe you’ll love it.
-Now, I just can live (well, work) without some of them.
+Now, I just cannot live (well, work) without some of them.
 My everyday go-to tools at the moment are: